-Three dead in Paris gas blast amid lockdown for yellow-vest protests
+Gas blast kills three in Paris amid lockdown for yellow vest protests

-PARIS (Reuters) - Two French firefighters and a Spanish citizen died and nearly people 50 were injured in a gas explosion that gutted the ground floor of a building in a central Paris shopping district on Saturday, authorities said.
+PARIS (Reuters) - Two French firefighters and a Spanish woman died and nearly 50 people were injured in a massive gas explosion that gutted the ground floor of a building in a central Paris shopping district on Saturday, authorities said.

-The accident occurred with central Paris under security lockdown for a ninth consecutive Saturday of “yellow vest” protests.
-Large parts of the capital were blocked off by riot police, although the protests have reduced in scale compared with November.
+The accident occurred with the centre of the capital under security lockdown for a ninth consecutive Saturday of “yellow vest” protests.
+Large parts of the city were blocked off by riot police, although the protests have reduced in scale compared with November.

-“As firemen were looking for a gas leak in the building, a dramatic explosion took place,” Interior Minister Christophe Castaner said, adding that one of the firemen had been buried under debris for several hours.
+“As firemen were looking for a gas leak in the building, a dramatic explosion took place,” Interior Minister Christophe Castaner said, adding that one fireman had been buried under debris for several hours.

 Castaner said on his Twitter feed that two firefighters had died and 10 people, including one other firefighter, had serious injuries.
 Another 37 people had lighter injuries, he said.

 Spanish Foreign Minister Josep Borrell wrote on his Twitter feed that a Spanish woman had also died in the blast.
-French authorities did not immediately confirm the third death.
+French European Affairs Minister Nathalie Loiseau confirmed her death in a Twitter message.

 Spanish newspaper El Confidencial reported that the woman was a tourist visiting Paris with her husband, who was unharmed.